ker006/PTANetBackMVC/README.md

 In this case, since only one database is being used and it's being mounted via containers on the same server as the API, I believe it's more optimal to use a simple CRUD.

 ## Build Instructions
+1. Clone this repository

+2. Add .env file in root with this values:
+	SA_PASSWORD=[any password from 8 caracters containing uppercase letters, lower letters, numbers, symbols]

-Install Docker on the target machine and run the following command:
+3. Install Docker on the target machine and run the following command:

 docker-compose up --build